seegno/bookshelf-json-columns/README.md

 # bookshelf-json-columns

-This [Bookshelf.js](https://github.com/tgriesser/bookshelf) plugin enables you to define which model columns have JSON format, stringifying its values before saving and parsing afterwards.
-It's recommended to use it with the `postgres` client, since bookshelf does not have schema information and doesn't know when to use `::json` building the knex queries.
-Through a simple configuration, there's no need to manually define hooks for each model with JSON columns.
+This [Bookshelf.js](https://github.com/tgriesser/bookshelf) plugin enables you to define which model columns have JSON format, preventing manual hook definition for each model with JSON columns.

 ## Status